 Usually, the bare bones of a managed service will be as followed:

-- Marketing the property with photography, and something videography
+- Marketing the property with photography and videography

 - Accompanying viewings and providing the landlord with feedback

 - Collecting the rent in advance as well as the tenancy deposit